allthingslinux/tux/docs/content/user/modules/utility/self-timeout.md

 To prevent accidental timeouts, the bot follows a strict confirmation flow:

-1. You run the command.
+1. You run the command with your desired duration and optional reason.
-2. Tux replies with a **Confirmation Message** explaining the consequences.
+2. Tux replies with a **confirmation message** explaining the consequences and showing your selected duration.
-3. You must click the **Confirm** button within the response.
+3. You must click the **Confirm** button within the response to proceed.
-4. Once clicked, the timeout is immediately applied.
+4. Once confirmed, the timeout is immediately applied and cannot be reversed early.

+The confirmation message clearly states that the timeout cannot be removed early, even by administrators.

 ## Behavior Notes